jamesarosen/presentations/carson/README.md

 engine inside Carson.
 This ensures the engines don't step on one another's toes, at least in known ways.

+### Semantic Versioning

+Because engines are gems that use semantic versioning, their deploy schedules are decoupled.
+The version of each engine that gets deployed is fixed by Carson's `Gemfile.lock`, not by what's in that engine's `master` branch.
+That means that code doesn't linger in pull requests.
+If something can't go out yet, the team simply keeps their version locked.

+Of course, semantic versioning means that engines should be able to push patch relases easily.
+If you publish the engines to a gem server, that's as easy as running `bundle update my-engine` from the host application.
+If you don't, even a patch deploy becomes a tedious process of updating git tags in the `Gemfile`.

  * Rationale
    * Faster tests
    * Better isolation between teams